Studebaker President: Second generation

-For 1935, Presidents and Commanders offered an optional steel sliding roof similar to sunroofs common on vehicles today.
+For 1935, Presidents and Commanders offered an optional wood sliding roof similar to sunroofs common on vehicles today.
 In 1936, all Studebaker cars featured the "Planar" suspension system, and offered the "Startix" automatic engine-starting system as an optional accessory.
-Vehicles manufactured from 1936 also showed the influence of industrial designer Raymond Loewy, who was hired as Studebaker’s design consultant, and Helen Dryden who specialised in interior styling.
+Vehicles manufactured from 1936 also showed the influence of industrial designer Raymond Loewy, who was hired as Studebaker's design consultant, and Helen Dryden who specialised in interior styling.
 Studebaker made its Hill-Holder device (an anti-rollback brake system) standard on the President in that year.

 In 1938, the company offered a remote-controlled "Miracle-Shift" transmission which featured a dashboard-mounted shifter.
 The unit was discontinued in 1939 when the transmission shift lever was moved to the steering column.

 Third generation

 For 1941, the President received a new body style, a four-door sedan with rear-opening rear doors, as opposed to the then-conventional front-opening (suicide) rear doors.
 This vehicle was designated the Land Cruiser, recognizable by its concealed running-boards and lack of rear quarter-windows.
 The Land Cruiser was available in the beginning of 1941, in the Custom and DeLuxetone series.
 In mid year 1941, the Skyway series was introduced, with a Land Cruiser included.
 The Skyway had an upgrade in upholstery, and lacked the double strip of chrome down the side of the car.
 This style continued for the shortened 1942 model, after which the President was discontinued.
 The Skyway designation was, however, used for shortened 1946 Studebaker Champions.